 COURSE CODE: ED 66F

-CREDITS: 3

-SEMESTER: II
+CREDITS: 3 SEMESTER: II

-DURATION: 39 Hours - 1 Semester

 Rural settlements dominate much of the world despite the increase of the urban population.
 The majority of the world's population still lives in rural areas with the land and rural life continuing to be important to the culture of the society.
 In the developing or Third World much of the world's land is used for agricultural activities.
 Jamaica and many of the other countries in the wider Caribbean are essentially rural with agriculture still forming an important part of the economy.
 Yet the study of the countryside is one of the neglected areas of social, geographical and educational studies.
 The course aims to bring the study of the rural to the fore.
 It will enable educational practitioners to ponder the importance of rural areas to social, economic and educational development.
 It aims to enhance knowledge of the rural both from a contemporary and historical perspective.
-Examination is made of the course also places rurality in a global context.
+Examination is made of the continuity and dominance of the rural.
+Although emphasis is placed on the Caribbean, the course also places rurality in a global context.
 The course is both theoretical and practical.